smithlabcode/ribotricer/README.rst

 Setting up conda
 ****************

 #.
-Install `conda`, the best way to install it is with the Miniconda_ package.
-The Python 3 version is recommended.
+Install `conda`, the best way to install it is with the Miniconda_ package.The Python 3 version is recommended.

 #.
 Set up channels, **It is important to add them in this order**.